 How Often Should You Replace a Watch Battery?

-Jason Matthiessen • May 2, 2025
+Jason Matthiesen • May 2, 2025

 Watches have long been more than just timekeeping devices.
 They're fashion statements, status symbols, heirlooms, and functional tools.
 Whether you own a luxury watch, a beloved everyday timepiece, or a multifunctional sports model, keeping it ticking is crucial.
 One of the simplest yet most common maintenance needs is to replace the watch battery.
 But how often should you replace a watch battery?
 What signs indicate that it's time?
 And what's the safest way to go about it?